1 IN 2

 CT-guided lung biopsy

-You will be given local anaesthetic.
-Using a CT scan for guidance, the doctor inserts a needle through the chest wall to remove a small piece of tumour from the outer part of the lungs.
-You will be observed for a few hours afterwards, as there is a small risk of damaging the lung.
+First, you will be given a local anaesthetic.
+Then, using a CT scan for guidance, the doctor inserts a needle through the chest wall to remove a small sample of tumour from the outer part of the lungs.

 Bronchoscopy